Unable to find 'solver_zc.h' header file in generated code from Embedded Coder

 MathWorks Support Team

 Embedded Coder does not place the 'solver_zc.h' file in the build directory.
 This is the case for several such header files, and is expected behavior.
-To access the 'solver_zc.h' file, please navigate to the path - 'C:\Program Files\MATLAB\R2016a\simulink\include'.
+To access the 'solver_zc.h' file, please navigate to the path - 'C:\Program Files\MATLAB\<release>\simulink\include', where "<release>" might instead be "R2016a", as an example.

-That being said, to be able to consolidate all the required build files in one folder, it is recommended to use the 'packNGo' feature available with Simulink.
-Please follow the steps provided below to use 'packNGo':
+That being said, to be able to consolidate all the required build files in one folder, it is recommended to use the "packNGo" feature.
+The "packNGo" function can be used in the following manner, where "myModel.slx" is a Simulink model and "myModel_ert_rtw" is its build folder generated by Embedded Coder:

 More Answers (0)